scottcolfer/scottcolfer.github.io/_posts/2019-06-19-blogging-product-leader.md

 'Stuff' includes:

-- coaching to improve my performance
+- Coaching to improve my performance
-- books on general topics that contain nuggets of wisdom relevant to product leaders
+- Books on general topics that contain nuggets of wisdom relevant to product leaders
-- meetups (Mind the Product's leadership meetup; cross-goverment Heads of Product meetups; suppers and coffees with product peers from outside the Civil Service; cross-government product manager meetups, etc)
+- Meetups (Mind the Product’s leadership meetup; cross-goverment  Heads of Product meetups; suppers and coffees with product peers from  outside the Civil Service; cross-government product manager meetups,  etc)
-- coaching to help others improve their performance (I spend at least 2 out of every 5 work days supporting members of my profession; every time you help someone else to figure out a problem for themselves you hear a fresh way to approach your own problems).
+- Coaching to help others improve their performance.
+I spend at  least 2 out of every 5 work days supporting members of my profession.
+Every time I help someone else to figure out their  problem I hear a fresh way to approach my own problems.

-All of this 'stuff' gets mixed in the maelstrom of the working week and starts to make sense in the quieter moments.
-During these quieter moments I'll make notes.
-Eventually these notes are re-written, re-worked, and at a certain point it's clear that there's a theme worth thinking about in more detail.
-That's often when I'll start writing a blog post as a tool to reflect on some things I think I've learned.
+This ‘stuff’ gets mixed in the maelstrom of the working week and  starts to make sense in the quieter moments.
+During these quieter  moments I’ll make notes.
+These notes are re-written,  re-worked over time.
+At a certain point it’s clear that there’s a theme worth  thinking about in more detail.
+That’s often when I’ll start writing a  blog post as a tool to reflect on some thing I’ve learned.

 ### Looking for ways to conceptualise my observations